Archive for November, 2012

 Office chairs can be expensive.
 We’ve seen chairs retail for, no kidding, more than we paid for our first car.
 And they hardly ever have an AM/FM radio or fuzzy dice.

-So where can you find office chairs cheap?
+So where can you find ?
 It turns out that there are plenty of places — both online and off — where a bargain-hunting office manager or weary home office worker can find top-quality chairs for low prices.
 Here are a few of our favorites.

 The gold standard of online auction sites, eBay is an excellent place to start your hunt for a cheap, high-quality office chair.
 As always, buyer beware.
 Stick to top-rated sellers with good reviews to maximize your chances of working with a reputable dealer, and always buy with a credit card that will allow you to cancel the transaction should something go wrong.